 Because they’re dark and moist, your Angora’s ears are an attractive spot for bacteria to flourish.
 Cleaning your cat’s ears regularly will significantly reduce the chance of infection.
 Ideally, it’s a good idea to clean your Angora’s ears about twice a month.

 To clean your cat’s ears, use a damp cotton ball or soft cloth.
 You may also want to use a pet-safe ear cleaning solution.
 Use the cloth or cotton ball to gently rub the inside ear flap, being careful to avoid the ear canal.
 During this task, you can take a moment to ensure the cat’s ear is healthy.
 It should be pink and odorless.
 If you notice swelling or a foul smell, take your cat to the vet.
+If you are looking for more options, check out our guide on cat ear cleaners.

 - Dental care